neolp/itmp/README.md

 ### 6.3.
 Routing

-If node needs to send message hrough router it add address fileds before command field.
-Router should test type of first message element and if it is byte or text strings should iterpret it as destination address and if second filed also string it is source address.
+If node needs to send message hrough router it adds address fields before command field.
+Router should test type of first message element and if it is byte or text strings should interpret it as destination address and if second filed also string it is source address.

 ### 6.4.
 Message Definitions